kchiranjewee63/SockHTTP/README.md

-# SockHTTP: An educational HTTP framework built with sockets
+# SockHTTP: An HTTP framework built with sockets

 SockHTTP is an HTTP framework built from socket programming, designed to help developers better understand how HTTP APIs and servers work.